 She introduced AVMA President James Cook, who has been an AAEP member 30 years and has served as the AVMA liaison to the AAEP for the past five.
 He praised the association for helping the AVMA with strategic goals when it comes to equine and welfare issues, noting the AVMA relies on the AAEP "to be the voice for the horse."

 The AAEP received 178 abstracts for consideration and 117 were presented at the convention.
 The 2008 program chair, Dr. Harry W. Werner, said he chose material on the basis of "topics of interest as expressed by you and key issues at the forefront of our profession."
-Dr. Werner was installed as the 2009 AAEP president (see story on page 304).
+Dr. Werner was installed as the 2009 AAEP president (see story).